ewka2510/etl-automated-reporting/README.md

-## ETL Process – Data Transformation and Automated Reporting
+# ETL Agent Performance Reporting

+## Project Overview

-This project demonstrates a simple ETL (Extract, Transform, Load) process combined with automated reporting.
+This project demonstrates a simple **ETL (Extract, Transform, Load) pipeline** combined with automated reporting.

+The workflow processes raw operational data from multiple sources, transforms it into a structured dataset using **Power Query in Excel**, and automatically sends **personalized performance reports** to agents using **Power Automate**.

+The goal of the project is to show how raw data can be transformed into actionable insights and distributed automatically.

+---

-### Data Sources
+## Data Sources (Extract)

 The process starts with **three source tables** stored in **CSV and Excel files**.
-These files contain operational data used to calculate weekly performance metrics.

-### Data Transformation (Power Query in Excel)
-The data is transformed using **Power Query in Excel**, where the following steps are applied:

-- Data cleaning
-- Filtering unnecessary records
-- Standardizing columns
-- Grouping and aggregating data
-- Combining multiple tables

-The result of the transformation is **one clean, structured output table** containing the final metrics.

-### Automation (Power Automate)
-After the data is prepared, **Power Automate** is used to automate the reporting process.

-The flow performs the following steps:

-1. Reads rows from the final output table.
-2. Processes each row individually.
-3. Sends an **individual HTML email** to each agent.

-Each email contains the **agent's personal weekly performance metrics**, automatically generated based on the data from the output table.

-### Outcome
-This solution demonstrates how to combine:
-- **Excel (Power Query)** for data transformation
-- **Power Automate** for workflow automation
-- **HTML email formatting** for personalized reporting

-The result is an automated pipeline that transforms raw data into clean insights and delivers them directly to the relevant recipients.
+These datasets contain operational information used to calculate agent performance metrics.

+The raw files are stored in the repository in the `data/raw` folder.

+---

+## Data Transformation (Transform)

+Data transformation is performed in **Excel using Power Query**.

+The three source tables are imported into Power Query and processed through several transformation stages.

+Each dataset is first cleaned and prepared individually before being combined with the others.

+Main transformation steps include:

+* Cleaning and standardizing raw data
+* Removing incomplete or irrelevant records
+* Filtering datasets
+* Creating aggregated versions of the source tables
+* Merging multiple datasets into one combined table
+* Grouping and calculating performance metrics

+The transformation process contains multiple **intermediate query steps**, such as cleaned tables, aggregated datasets, and merged tables.

+These steps ultimately produce **one final structured output table** used for reporting.

+---

+## Final Output (Load)

+The transformation process results in a **single clean output table** containing performance metrics for each agent.

+This table serves as the input dataset for the automated reporting process.

+The final table is stored in the `data/output` folder.

+---

+## Automation (Power Automate)

+After the dataset is prepared, **Power Automate** is used to automate the reporting process.

+The automation flow performs the following steps:

+1. Reads rows from the final output table
+2. Processes each row individually
+3. Generates a personalized HTML report
+4. Sends an **individual email to each agent** containing their weekly performance metrics

+This ensures that each agent receives a **custom report based on their own weekly data**.

+---

+## ETL Pipeline Summary

+1. **Extract** – Import raw data from three source tables (CSV and Excel).
+2. **Transform** – Clean, filter, aggregate, and merge datasets using Power Query.
+3. **Load** – Produce a final structured table containing agent metrics.
+4. **Automate** – Use Power Automate to send personalized HTML email reports.

+---

+## Technologies Used

+* Excel
+* Power Query
+* Power Automate
+* HTML email formatting

+---

+## Repository Structure

+data
+│
+├── raw → source CSV and Excel files
+├── transformed → Excel file containing Power Query transformations └── output → final metrics table used for reporting

+automation
+└── Power Automate flow / screenshots

+---

+## Outcome

+This project demonstrates a practical example of a **data workflow combining data transformation and process automation**.

+Raw operational data is transformed into a clean analytical dataset and automatically delivered to end users through personalized email reports.